ahlstromcj/seq66/README.md

             Still minor issues.
         *   Issue #93.
 Revisited to fix related open pattern-editor issues.
         *   Issue #100.
 In progress.
 Added custom ringbuffer for MIDI message objects to replace JACK's ringbuffer.
-Issue still somewhat intractable :-(.
+Adapted work from ttymidi.c to greatly mitigate this problem.
 Also added configuration to calculate the sample offset and set the buffer size.
         *   Various fixes:
             *   Fixed partial breakage of pattern-merge function.
             *   Fixed odd breakage of ALSA playback in release mode.